Marie-Noëlle Ada

 Ada Meyo Marie Noelle (born 6 April 1990) is a Gabonese beauty pageant titleholder who was crowned Miss Gabon 2012.
+She attended the École supérieure de journalisme de Lille in Lille, France.

 Miss Gabon 2012

 Marie Noelle Ada is from the province of Ngounie.
-She was crowned Miss Gabon 2012 by Miss Universe 2011 Leila Lopes during a festive gala on December 29, 2011 at the "City of Democracy" in Libreville.
+She was crowned Miss Gabon 2012 by Miss Universe 2011 Leila Lopes during a festive gala on December 29, 2011, at the "City of Democracy" in Libreville.
 She won cash, a house and a Hyundai ix35.
 She entered the Miss World 2012 competition in China.

 Miss World

-On August 18, 2012 she represented Gabon at Miss World held in the Ordos Stadium Arena in Ordos City, China.
+On August 18, 2012, she represented Gabon at Miss World held in the Ordos Stadium Arena in Ordos City, China.

 Ada said that her goals included the construction of a nursing home during her reign as Miss Gabon.